How to Identify DP Problems (3 Part Test)

 How overlapping subproblems separate DP from regular recursion

-Most engineers figure out a problem is DP backwards.
-They try brute force, hit a time limit, read the editorial, and discover it was dynamic programming all along.
+Figuring out a problem is DP usually happens backwards.
+You try brute force, hit a time limit, read the editorial, and discover it was dynamic programming all along.
 That's recognition after the fact.
 It won't help in an interview where you can't check the editorial.

 There's a better way.
 Three indicators tell you whether a problem needs dynamic programming, and you can check all three before writing any code.